awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 + The CIDR blocks in each of your subnets must be large enough to accommodate spare IP addresses for Amazon RDS to use during maintenance activities, including failover and compute scaling\.
 +  A VPC can have an *instance tenancy* attribute of either *default* or *dedicated*\.
 All default VPCs have the instance tenancy attribute set to default, and a default VPC can support any DB instance class\.

   If you choose to have your DB instance in a dedicated VPC where the instance tenancy attribute is set to dedicated, the DB instance class of your DB instance must be one of the approved Amazon EC2 dedicated instance types\.
 For example, the m3\.medium EC2 dedicated instance corresponds to the db\.m3\.medium DB instance class\.
-For information about instance tenancy in a VPC, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For information about instance tenancy in a VPC, see [Dedicated instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the *Amazon Elastic Compute Cloud User Guide*\.

-  For more information about the instance types that can be in a dedicated instance, see [Amazon EC2 Dedicated Instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) on the EC2 pricing page\.
+  For more information about the instance types that can be in a dedicated instance, see [Amazon EC2 dedicated instances](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) on the EC2 pricing page\.
 **Note**
 When you set the instance tenancy attribute to dedicated for an Amazon RDS DB instance, it doesn't guarantee that the DB instance will run on a dedicated host\.
 + When an option group is assigned to a DB instance, it is linked to the supported platform the DB instance is on, either VPC or EC2\-Classic \(non\-VPC\)\.
 Furthermore, if a DB instance is in a VPC, the option group associated with the DB instance is linked to that VPC\.
 This linkage means that you cannot use the option group assigned to a DB instance if you attempt to restore the DB instance into a different VPC or onto a different platform\.
 + If you restore a DB instance into a different VPC or onto a different platform, you must either assign the default option group to the DB instance, assign an option group that is linked to that VPC or platform, or create a new option group and assign it to the DB instance\.
 With persistent or permanent options, such as Oracle TDE, you must create a new option group that includes the persistent or permanent option when restoring a DB instance into a different VPC\.

-## Working with DB Subnet Groups<a name="USER_VPC.Subnets"></a>
+## Working with DB subnet groups<a name="USER_VPC.Subnets"></a>

 Subnets are segments of a VPC's IP address range that you designate to group your resources based on security and operational needs\.
 A DB subnet group is a collection of subnets \(typically private\) that you create in a VPC and that you then designate for your DB instances\.
 A DB subnet group allows you to specify a particular VPC when creating DB instances using the CLI or API; if you use the console, you can just choose the VPC and subnets you want to use\.